accountex-org/accountex/research/accounts_receivables/accounts_receivables_agents.md

 - **Multiple Sensors** monitoring system eventTs
 - **Workflow Instructions** coordinating multi-step processes

 The agents primarily use deterministic business logic with optional AI enhancement for complex scenarios like credit risk assessment and payment optimization.
-The architecture ensures fault tolerance, audit compliance, and seamless integration with the event-sourced Commanded/AshCommanded infrastructure.
+The architecture ensures fault tolerance, audit compliance, and seamless integration with the event-sourced Commanded/AshCommanded infrastructureT.